12 Tips to Help you Prepare for Another Season of Flawless Results

 Gather all the FinishLynx equipment, cables, and any other additional equipment added to the system.
 Do a relatively thorough inventory of all equipment and cables.
 Visually check that there is no obvious damage, rust, or corrosion to equipment and cables.
 If you don’t already have them, it is always beneficial to have spare network cables, serial cable, null modem cable, gender-changers and a 4- or 8-port switch.

 2. Update your FinishLynx software to latest version

-If you own the LapTime, TimeTrial, other other FinishLynx plug-ins, you may want to ensure that you have the latest versions.
-These plug-ins tend to have new devices or features added from time to time.
+If you own the LapTime, TimeTrial, or any other FinishLynx plug-ins, you may want to ensure that you have the latest versions.
+These plug-ins tend to have new devices or features added from time-to-time.
 The latest version of these plug-ins can be found on our website under the “Software Plugins” page.
-Please note that FinishLynx plugins must be purchased and require a serial number.
+Please note that FinishLynx plug-ins must be purchased and require a serial number.

 4. Boot camera

 It is best to start with a minimal number of connections so as not to complicate the process.
 A cross-over cable is a good option to boot the camera because you can connect directly from the camera to the computer and limit the potential failure points.
 When booting the camera, it is always helpful to observe the lights on the back of the camera in case there is trouble booting.
 If you are having trouble booting the camera, see the short troubleshoot guide later in this post.